qgis/QGIS-Documentation/docs/server_manual/getting_started.rst

 .. note::

-   Remember that both the :file:`myhost.conf` and :file:`/etc/hosts` files should be configured for your setup to work.
+   Remember that both the :file:`qgis.demo.conf` and :file:`/etc/hosts` files should be configured for your setup to work.
    You can also test the access to your QGIS Server from other clients on the network (e.g. Windows or macOS machines) by going to their :file:`/etc/hosts`